-[51] LINK ALL
+LINK ALL

 Links all channels of one type together ("Super Gang") mainly for setup purposes.
-After LINK ALL is pressed, all LINK / SEL keys [54] are half-lit, waiting for the channel type to be defined (for linking).
+After LINK ALL is pressed, all LINK / SEL keys are half-lit, waiting for the channel type to be defined (for linking).
+Such a "Super Gang" includes also channels which are currently not visible on the surface!
 A gang is canceled by pressing any LINK / SEL key on the desk.

-[52] SWAP FADER: ROW 1...ROW 4
+SWAP FADER: ROW 1...ROW 4